 Myovant Sciences Forward-Looking Statements This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 Myovant Sciences' forward-looking statements are based on management's current expectations and beliefs and are subject to a number of risks, uncertainties, assumptions, and other factors known and unknown that could cause actual results and the timing of certain events to differ materially from future results expressed or implied by the forward-looking statements.
-In this press release, forward-looking statements include, but are not limited to, the statements with respect to providing relugolix combination therapy as a potential new treatment option for women with endometriosis-associated pain.

-For a further discussion of factors that could materially affect Myovant Sciences' operations and future prospects or which could cause actual results to differ materially from expectations, see the risks and uncertainties listed in Myovant Sciences' filings with the United States Securities and Exchange Commission (SEC), including under the heading "Risk Factors" in Myovant Sciences' Annual Report on Form 10-K filed on May 11, 2022, as such risk factors may be amended, supplemented, or superseded from time to time.
+In this press release, forward-looking statements include, but are not limited to, the statements with respect to MYFEMBREE's potential to become a therapeutic option for the management of endometriosis-associated pain and Myovant's plan to continue to work closely with the FDA to support the ongoing review of the sNDA in Mr. Arjona Ferreira's quote.
+For a further discussion of factors that could materially affect Myovant Sciences' operations and future prospects or which could cause actual results to differ materially from expectations, see the risks and uncertainties listed in Myovant Sciences' filings with the United States Securities and Exchange Commission (SEC), including under the heading "Risk Factors" in Myovant Sciences' Quarterly Report on Form 10-Q filed on January 26, 2022, as such risk factors may be amended, supplemented, or superseded from time to time.
 These risks are not exhaustive.
 New risk factors emerge from time to time and it is not possible for Myovant Sciences' management to predict all risk factors, nor can Myovant Sciences assess the impact of all factors on its business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.
 You should not place undue reliance on the forward-looking statements in this press release, which speak only as of the date hereof, and, except as required by law, Myovant Sciences undertakes no obligation to update these forward-looking statements to reflect events or circumstances after the date of such statements.

-Pfizer Disclosure Notice The information contained in this release is as of June 17, 2022.
+Pfizer Disclosure Notice The information contained in this release is as of May 6, 2022.
 Pfizer assumes no obligation to update forward-looking statements contained in this release as the result of new information or future events or developments.